emmahsax/csci-workshop/playing_with_ruby/ruby_in_20_minutes/README.md

 `=> [:initialize, :say_hello, :say_goodbye]`

-We can change classes once they’re already in use.
+We can change classes once they're already in use.
 By adding a simple line into the Greeter class, `attr_accessor :name`, we can make our class respond to a `name`, by changing the name of an object (using `name=`), printing just the name (using `name`), or using the class as it was intended before.

 A more advanced version of the greeter, megaGreeter, can be found in the `megaGreeter.rb` file.
 Using loops and simple checks, such as `@names.repspond_to?(“each”)`, the megaGreeter is capable of greeting multiple people at once.